 Please purchase your return airfare ticket on your own.
 Students are responsible for their international travel expenses.

-Participants are expected to arrive in Kuala Lumpur, Malaysia on 29th July 2018 (Sunday).
-Participants must check in before 6pm on 29th July 2018 (Sunday).
+Participants are expected to arrive in Kuala Lumpur, Malaysia on 10th June 2019 (Monday).
+Participants must check in before 6pm on that day.

 We accept students, researchers from all over the world and acknowledge the range of academic backgrounds our candidates are coming from.
 We are, however, looking for students who are passionate about the theme and are keen to develop their knowledge in an intensive, academic environment.
 To attend the course, you must be able to speak, read and write English fluently.
 English is the course language and during your time with us, we expect students to conduct all their studies and socialise in English.

 You can apply online at https://aei-asc.edu.my/register/ and providing us with your personal details, academic background and a short personal statement.
-Once you have provided us with all the required information, you will be prompted to pay a £650 non-refundable deposit* using a credit/debit card in order to secure your place.
+Once you have submitted the form, you will receive a confirmation email with payment details.
+Please pay the participation fee as soon as possible in order to secure your seat.
+If you are selected, all payments are non-refundable.

-The course fee includes all tuition, accommodation, local transportation, excursion and certain meals on the programme.
-It also covers airport transfers and planned activities for the duration of your course.
-Our courses include breakfast and lunch within the course fee.
-Dinner is not included on our programmes.
-Airfare ticket, travel insurance and any applicable visa fees are not included.
+The participation fee includes accommodation, local transportation, field trips and selected meals (breakfast and lunch) on the programme.
+It also covers airport transfers and planned activities for the duration of summer school.
+Dinner is not included on our programme.
+Return airfare ticket, travel insurance and any applicable visa fees are not included.

 We strongly recommend that you take out comprehensive medical and travel insurance for the duration of the course.
 It is also advisable to ensure your insurance covers last minute cancellation in case of illness.